dask/distributed/docs/source/worker-state.rst

 A task can terminate in three ways:

-- Complete successfully; its return value is stored in :attr:`~WorkerState.data`
+- Complete successfully; its return value is stored in either :attr:`~WorkerState.data` or :attr:`~WorkerState.actors`
-- Raise an exception
+- Raise an exception; the exception and traceback are stored on the :class:`TaskState` object
 - Raise :class:`~distributed.Reschedule`; it is immediately forgotten.

 In all cases, the outcome is sent back to the scheduler.